Discrete-Time Dynamical Systems

 Conceptual Models and Their Implementations

+Scientists often build models in order to explore how a target system behaves.
 Model development often begins with a somewhat vague and incomplete conceptual model.
 This conceptual model is typically descriptive.
 It might be verbal, diagrammatic, or even mathematical, but it is not implemented in a programming language.
-This course demonstrates how to transform conceptual models into computational models.
-A central goal of each lecture is to implement a conceptual model as a computational model, in order to simulate the behavior of a target system.
+This book demonstrates how to transform conceptual models into computational models.
+A central goal of each chapter is to implement a conceptual model as a computational model, in order to simulate the behavior of a target system.

-A computational model is an algorithmic implementation of a conceptual model that is executable on some kind of computer.
+A computational implementation produces a computational model of the system, which is an algorithmic implementation of a conceptual model that is executable on some kind of computer.
 Modern simulations typically run on electronic digital computers.
 There is a natural give and take between conceptual models and computational models.
 Concepts drive computational modeling, and the process of computational modeling can lead to improvements in the conceptual model.
 In Figure f:modelingProcess, refinement of the conceptual model and of the implementation take place in parallel, making use of the results of previous refinements.

+Running a computational model on a computer produces a simulation of the target system.
 A dynamical simulation explores the evolution of a system over time.
 One goal of simulation is to generate insights into the behavior of the target system.
 Some simulations are purely playful explorations.
 More often, the purpose of a simulation experiment is to gain insight into the behavior of a real world dynamical system.

 Why Use Simulation?

 Key competitors to simulation modeling are narrative modeling and mathematical modeling.
 Narrative modeling is the verbal presentation and analysis of a conceptual model.
 Mathematical modeling is the mathematical presentation and analysis of a conceptual model.
-Both of these can share with simulation modeling the ability to conduct experiments that would be infeasible or unethical to attempt in the real world.
 Each has its strengths and weaknesses; there is no best approach to modeling.
 The choice must be pragmatic, considering the appropriateness of each approach to the problem at hand.
-As a key consideration, simulation modeling often enables the incorporation of salient details that might bedevil mathematical modelers while avoiding the lack of rigor that may bedevil narrative modelers.

 System Dynamics